 If your reward credit card is going to put you into debt, there is a good chance the interest paid on the debt will negate any rewards.
 This pressure to spend is multiplied when you are trying to meet a spending limit for a sign-up bonus.
 Dropping $5,000 in three months on purchases you wouldn’t have made otherwise can create more financial stress.
 You might have earned $500 worth of free travel, but is it worth scrambling to pay off $5,000 of debt?
 Consider if you are in a healthy place financial to complete sign-up bonuses before committing to a card.

 Whichever rewards credit card you apply for, make sure it is the right one for your spending habits.
-Not sure which card to apply for?
-Take a look at our Credit Card Hub for more ideas and reviewers.

-How To Compare Rewards Credit Cards
+How to Compare Rewards Credit Cards